The Royal Portfolio's Best Restaurants in Cape Town

 021 418 1299

-Fun, eclectic and quirky restaurant and bar with a lovely courtyard.
-Contemporary comfort food with a South African twist.
+Fun, eclectic and quirky with a lively courtyard, Kloof Street House serves contemporary comfort food with a South African twist.
 Sunday jazz is a winner.

 30 Kloof Street, Gardens